kevschuetz/kubernetes/README.md

 - CRI-O
 - containerd

--> container runtime must be running on each of the servers (nodes) running on the cluster.
+*Container runtime must be running on each of the servers (nodes) running on the cluster.*

+## Tutorials
+The contained mini-tutorials are mostly based on [this](https://www.youtube.com/watch?v=d6WC5n9G_sM&t=3215s) course.
+1. First steps (manually create your first cluster and pod).
+2. Utilize deployments to manage pods and automatically scale them.
+Create your first service to create a cluster-ip for the created deployment.
+3. Create a NodeJS application and build a custom docker image and manage it using a deplyoment in your k8s cluster.
+4. Expose your web-application to the outside world.

 ## Architecture

 ![label](overview.png)

 ## Terminologie